 A complete description of these topics, as provided in the college's annual notification to students and employees, is available online at: madisoncollege.edu/alcohol-drug-abuse.

-Possession, use, sale and distribution of alcohol, controlled substances and illegal drugs by students, employees, vendors and visitors on college property or at sponsored college events (except as specified in Policy 211 regarding the consumption of alcoholic beverages at college events), or by employees on district business while off campus without expressed authorization is strictly prohibited.
+Possession, use, sale and distribution of alcohol, controlled substances and illegal drugs by students, employees, vendors, and visitors on college property or at sponsored college events (except as specified in Regulation 211, Alcohol on Campus Regulation regarding the consumption of alcoholic beverages at college events), or by employees on district business while off campus without expressed authorization is strictly prohibited.

 The police departments of the city of Madison, town of Madison, Fort Atkinson, Portage, Reedsburg, Watertown, or other jurisdictions have primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws.
 While Madison College Public Safety Officers are responsible for enforcing college policies and regulations, which may also constitute a violation of law, they are not primarily responsible for enforcement of underage drinking and drug laws.
-Public Safety Officers would contact the appropriate law enforcement authority (as outlined in Table 5 on a previous page) for assistance if a liquor or drug law violation warrants a law enforcement response.
+Public Safety Officers would contact the appropriate law enforcement authority (as outlined in Table 5 which appears earlier in this document) for assistance if a liquor or drug law violation warrants a law enforcement response.